Gary L. McDowell Institute 2025-26 Student Fellows Program

 Jack DeKorte, '26, leadership studies and political science

-TJ Elrod, '28, undeclared
+TJ Elrod, '28, PPEL

-Abigail Fears, '28, undeclared
+Abigail Fears, '28, health studies and political science

 Zack Filene, '27, leadership studies and PPEL

-Grace Gaiser, '26, political science
+Grace Gaiser, '26, political science, Latin, and classics

 Claire Geibel, '26, business administration